|Swamp White Oak - Quercus bicolor|

 Family Fagaceae - Beech, Chinkapin and Oak

-Swamp white oak is a rapid-growing, long-lived tree of the north central and northeastern mixed
+This is a rapid-growing, long-lived tree of the north central and northeastern mixed forests.

 Throughout its range, swamp white oak is typically found on hydromorphic soils.
 These may be mineral soils that are imperfectly to poorly drained, as evidenced by high water tables and the presence of glei subsurface layers, or both; organic soils ranging from mucks (well decomposed) to peats (poorly decomposed) in which high water levels have favored organic accumulation; or alluvial soils underlain by a glei layer.
 These kinds of soils are associated with lands that are periodically inundated, such as broad stream valleys, low-lying fields, and the margins of lakes, ponds, or sloughs.
 Swamp white oak is not found where flooding is permanent.